Houseplants add beauty to our lives and learning to give them the care they need is part of bringing living, breathing plants into our indoor spaces.

-Generally speaking, houseplants flourish with temperatures in the range of 60 to 75 degrees Fahrenheit, and like humidity between 50 and 70 percent.
+Generally speaking, houseplants flourish with temperatures in the range of 60 to 75 degrees Fahrenheit, and prefer humidity between 50 and 70 percent.
 This is cooler and more humid than the average home.

-To increase humidity, you can add small rocks to the plant saucer, add water and place the pot on top of the rocks.
+To increase the humidity around your houseplants, place small rocks in the plant saucer, add water and place the pot on top of the rocks.
 This will offset dry indoor air.
-Keep a mister nearby to give tropical plants a spritz.
+Keep a mister nearby to give tropical plants a refreshing spritz.

 Tip: Wipe down plant foliage with a soft cloth to keep your plants looking fresh.